dror27/dk-shack/vol1/songs/en/Leaving For The Summer.md

 How I turned myself to be blind\
 How I’m really not that kind\
 \
-Now you heard my story\
+Now that you heard my story\
 Do you think it’s fine\
 That I will go out hungry\
 And forget you for a while?\